 - Parabolic Johnson Buckling: Toggle the use of the parabolic or J.B.
 Johnson formula when engaging with buckling analysis.
 This is a more conservative approach to buckling analysis of intermediate-length columns.

 - Convergence Tolerance: The Non-Linear Solver will continue to solve until this tolerance is met.
-A smaller number takes longer longer to solve as a more accurate solution is obtained during convergence of residuals and displacements.
+A smaller number takes longer to solve as a more accurate solution is obtained during the convergence of residuals and displacements.

 - Displacement Theory (Small or Finite): This controls the displacement theory for the Non-Linear Solver.
-Finite displacement theory is similar to Large displacement theory in that it takes into account the full movement of the structure during the analysis and is suitable when displacement is large.
-The default is “Small” as usually displacement is not so significant – in this case the results between Small and Finite theory should be similar.
+Finite displacement theory is similar to Large displacement theory in that it takes into account the full movement of the structure during the analysis and is suitable when the displacement is large.
+The default is “Small” as usually displacement is not so significant – in this case, the results between Small and Finite theory should be similar.

 - Non-Linear Effects: When the displacement theory is changed, certain non-linear effects are taken into consideration as indicated by these checkboxes.
-At the moment P-Delta (P-Δ), P-delta(P-δ) and Axial Shortening effects cannot be toggled by the user and are automatically chosen depending on the Non-Linear theory chosen.
+At the moment P-Delta (P-Δ), P-delta(P-δ), and Axial Shortening effects cannot be toggled by the user and are automatically chosen depending on the Non-Linear theory chosen.

 These settings adjust the sensitivity of your mouse actions in the model space.

 Visibility Settings allows you to control what is being shown on your structure.
 With structures of increasing complexity (e.g. with multiple members, plates, loads), the information being presented on the structure becomes more and more cluttered.
 To selectively filter the information being presented, enter the Visibility Settings by clicking the ‘Eye’ icon on the right menu:

 - Nodes: toggles the display of Nodes themselves.